Connect with your exact customers

 Share key insights across your organization

 UserTesting recently awarded the nonprofit organization Common Cause a grant of pro bono studies through our OneWorld program for nonprofits.
 UserTesting OneWorld helps charitable organizations create better fundraising and donor experiences, thereby increasing their impact in the community.
-We did a Q&A with Jesse Littlewood, National Campaigns and Digital Director at Common Cause, to talk about the successes his team achieved on their website through their partnership with UserTesting OneWorld.

 When we started the process to rebuild our website, I knew how important good, accurate user testing data was to making better decisions.
 We had done some surveys and heatmapping before, and of course looked through our Google Analytics closely.
 But we were going to redesign our website architecture entirely with a new, refreshed brand, new content and a new way of telling our story.
 I wanted to bring user insights into that process.